FlorianSauer/packtpub-downloader/README.md

 - *-s*, *--separate* = Create a separate directory for each book
 - *-v*, *--verbose* = Show more detailed information
 - *-q*, *--quiet* = Don't show information or progress bars
+- *-f*, *--filter* = Creates hidden files for unavailable book types, so future downloads run faster.
+Disable this flag to recheck the availability of book types for your books.

 **Book File Types**